 I don't know about you but each time I think of yogurt, the first thing that comes to mind is fruit.
 I mean any kind of fruits to complement it.

-Personally, I can't admit that I am much of a yogurt fan but that doesn't really matter in this case.
+Personally, I can't admit that I am much of a yoghurt fan but that doesn't really matter in this case.
 The most important thing is that this dessert turned out pretty well, delicious and full of flavour.
 So if you want a quick and a little bit of coloured dessert, then this is just it.

 Yes, that's it.

 I wanted to fix a quick dessert for lunch yesterday but just couldn't seem to decide exactly what to prepare.
-Then I thought of some pomegranates lying around in my kitchen and the yogurt in the fridge.
+Then I thought of some pomegranates lying around in my kitchen and the yoghurt in the fridge.

-Let me just say that I eventually came up with this recipe after pondering what to do with the loads of pomegranates left in the kitchen.
-I decided that this is one of the quickest and healthy option to do justice to these pomegranates and I am happy I followed my instinct.
+Let me just say that I eventually came up with this recipe after pondering what to do with loads of pomegranates left in the kitchen.
+I decided that this is one of the quickest and healthy options to do justice to these pomegranates and I am happy I followed my instinct.

 Here is a quick video on how to make pomegranate yogurt!!!

 The preparation wasn't difficult at all and the final product perfectly fits the bill.
-You just have to get the pomegranate juice ready then pair it up with part of the yogurt before freezing to solidify a bit.
+You just have to get the pomegranate juice ready then pair it up with part of the yoghurt before freezing to solidify a bit.

 Call it a vegan, vegetarian, kid-friendly and everybody-friendly recipe, this pomegranate yogurt turned out delectably nice with just the right amount of ingredients to complement it.

 I chose this recipe because it is pretty easy and I decided to keep it that way.
 Although I made this for lunch dessert, but it can also serve as an ideal breakfast option.